The Afternoon Nap, Siesta or Power Nap - a Scientific Explanation of How Good It Is for You

 Disadvantages Of The Afternoon Nap

-- It has been found by researchers at the University of Birmingham and studies at the Guanzhou hospital in China that having an afternoon nap increased risk of developing Type 2 diabetes by 26%.
+- It has been found by researchers at the University of Birmingham, and studies at the Guanzhou hospital in China that having an afternoon nap increased the risk of developing Type 2 diabetes by 26%.

 - Napping by those suffering from insomnia may increase the nighttime waking hours.

-- It might cause increase in depression and chronic pain in old people since it may affect the night time sleep.
+- It might cause an increase in depression and chronic pain in old people since it may affect night time sleep.